Why We Love Sugar, Fat and Salt!

 At first, your palette will notice a big difference in the flavour of your food, but over time, you will realise that healthy, unprocessed foods really do taste better.
 It’s also helpful to plan ahead and make sure you stock up with plenty of healthy options at home.
 That way you won’t be tempted to grab unhealthy, convenience foods, whenever you feel hungry.
 A particularly useful tip is to stay away from the centre aisles of the supermarket.
 Start shopping on the outer aisles instead, because that’s where all the fresh and healthy foods are stored!

 And finally, a couple of lifestyle changes will certainly help you stay away from the sugar, fat, salt trap.
 Firstly, manage your stress levels, and secondly aim to get between 7 and 8 hours sleep each night.
 Why do we advise this?
 Because scientific studies have found that people under stress and lacking sleep are much more likely to crave junk food!

-You can read further down the page about the work that Martin and Marion have done to help over a thousand people take permanent control of their weight.
-You can also read a verified case study regarding Sarah Hart photo above, with their help she lost over 140 pounds.
-They also of course, taught her how to take control of her SF&S addictions.
+You can read further down the page about the work that Martin and Marion have done to help over a thousand people change their whole relationship with food and take permanent control of their weight.

 ANSWER: Artificial, low-calorie sweeteners have had a lot of bad press over the years, and some have even been taken off the market at times.
 However, certain sweeteners, such as Stevia, Erythritol, and Monk Fruit, are regarded as “less bad” than others.
 This is possibly because they are plant-based initially, rather than being completely manufactured in a laboratory.